-Main research interests of our laboratory are focused on the understanding of the spatiotemporal dynamics of the actin cytoskeleton aand calcium in health and disease.
+Main research interests of our laboratory are focused on the understanding of the biophysics of the immune system in health and disease.
 Particularly, we are interested in the biophysical functioning of the vital cellular cytoskeleton in immune cells.

 Main research interests

 Historically, advances in understanding the mechanisms underlying key events of actin organisation been driven by innovations in microscopy that provide greater spatial and temporal resolution coupled to appropriate immunochemical, genetic, and biochemical tools.
 Until recently, the state-of-the-art microscopy has not been informative about real-time spatiotemporal dynamics of the actin cytoskeleton.
 Little is also known about the mechanisms generating actin structures in mechanobiology.

 Two fundamentally different mechanisms exist to generate actin networks: self-assembly and self-organisation.
 Self-assembly involves the physical association of motor proteins to actin, for instance, to assemble actin filaments into equilibrium networks.
 Self-organised actin networks are at steady state kept far from equilibrium by the constant input of energy.
 They arise solely through the local physical interactions of actin filaments initiated by a spontaneous instability such as symmetry breaking events, for example, when actin-polymerisation dynamics or intrinsic mechanical stress of actin networks spontaneously change.
 Conclusive understanding of these rearrangements involves the tight coupling between biochemical and physical properties of three components of the actin cytoskeleton: (i) actin kinetics: actin protomer association/dissociation into filamentous actin (F-actin); (ii) actin dynamics: the assembly of filaments into actin structures; and (iii) mechanics: the cytoskeleton generates, senses, and transmits mechanical forces.